nwisbeta/github.io/pages/ref_data/ref_data_landing_page.md

 If  you know the `identifier` ODS National Code for the Health Board,  you can find out its FHIR `_id`.

-1. Using the ODS code 7A1 from the previous use case:
+1. Using the ODS code 7A1 from the previous use case, search for an organisation using parameter `identifier`:

    ````
    GET https://dhew.wales.nhs.uk/hapi-fhir-jpaserver-example/baseDstu3/Organization?identifier=7A1